A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Introduction

-These logical results provide a formal basis for the previous proof mining application \cite{KKA2015} carried out in the context of nonlinear semigroups associated with differential equations and thus remove the ad-hoc nature surrounding it.
+These logical results provide a formal basis for the previous proof mining application \cite{KKA2015} carried out in the context of systems like $(\dagger)$ (generated by a certain subclass of accretive operators) and thus remove the ad-hoc nature surrounding it.
 Even further however, these results are expected to lead to many new case studies for proof mining in the context of that theory.
 In that vein, this paper provides two case studies on results due to Plant \cite{Pla1981} and Reich \cite{Rei1981} for the asymptotic behavior of these semigroups and in that context, under suitable quantitative translations of the assumptions used in the respective results, we are able to extract rates of convergence for the limits involved which are moreover polynomial in all data.
 In particular, we want to note that full rates of convergence are obtained here despite the fact that the sequence in question is not monotone and that the original proof is classical.
 This is due to a logical particularity that will be discussed after the extractions.
-The applicability of the present results is further substantiated by the fact that they also provide the logical basis for the previously mentioned application \cite{Pis2022} as well as for the forthcoming quantitative analysis given in \cite{Pis2023} in the context of results on the asymptotic behavior of these systems of differential equations due to Pazy \cite{Paz1978}, Nevanlinna and Reich \cite{NR1979}, Xu \cite{Xu2001} as well as Poffald and Reich \cite{PR1986}.
+The applicability of the present results is further substantiated by the fact that they also provide the logical basis for the previously mentioned applications \cite{Pis2022,Pis2023} in the context of results on the asymptotic behavior of these systems of differential equations due to Pazy \cite{Paz1978}, Nevanlinna and Reich \cite{NR1979}, Xu \cite{Xu2001} as well as Poffald and Reich \cite{PR1986}.
 At last, we want to mention that the whole logical apparatus for the treatment of these semigroups as developed in this paper requires some new technical tools.
 We expect that also these new logical approaches to these various notions in nonlinear analysis developed here will be of use in other circumstances than the ones described in this paper.